Packing Tips For a 30-day Trip

 Planning a trip can be the most exciting time but, when it comes to figuring out what to wear the stress begins to surface.
 This Saturday, March 30, 2019, I am leaving for a 30 day trip to the West coast.
 For the first 20 days I will be in San Diego and then I head up north for work to Portland, OR.
 Both trips will not only have different climates but, I need options for both work and pleasure and it all had to fit in one suitcase.
 Below are my packing tips for a 30-day trip!

 Tip #1: It is important to select items of clothing that work well together and can be used interchangeably.
 To do this you will want to stick with solids, neutrals and if you choose a couple of items with patterns, make sure they are within the same color palette.
-For my trip I did a lot of black, gray, mauve and some floral patterns.
+For my trip I did a lot of black, gray, mauve, and some floral patterns.

-Tip #2: Fabric should be quick dry, light and versatile for multiple climates.
+Tip #2: Fabric should be quick dry, light, and versatile for multiple climates.
 Remember, if you are traveling from warm to cold climates, you can always layer.

-Tip #3: If you are traveling for an extended period of time look around the area where you are staying for a laundromat.
+Tip #3: If you are traveling for an extended period of time looking around the area where you are staying for a laundromat.
 This way, you can stick to only bringing the essentials and when you run out, you can make a trip to do a wash.